spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/install-manage-maas-pcg.md

 - Canonical [MAAS installed](https://maas.io/docs/how-to-install-maas), set up, and available in your environment.

-- Download the Palette CLI from the [Downloads](../../../spectro-downloads.md#palette-cli) page and install the CLI.
+- Download the Palette CLI from the [Downloads](../../../spectro-downloads.md#palette-cli) page and install it.
 Refer to the [Palette CLI Install](../../../palette-cli/install-palette-cli.md) guide to learn more.
 Use the latest version of the Palette CLI that matches the version of your Palette or Palette VerteX instance.